Back to Blog

 Common Considerations and Mistakes

-- Dual Enrollment Restrictions: You cannot contribute to both a general healthcare FSA and an HSA in the same year.
-Limited-purpose FSAs, which cover only dental and vision expenses, can be used alongside an HSA.
+• Dual Enrollment Restrictions: You can't contribute to both a general healthcare FSA and an HSA in the same year.
+However, some employers offer a limited-purpose FSA (for dental and vision only) that you can use alongside an HSA.

 Bottom Line